 A few quick ideas:

 - Guess the eyeballs.
 Fill up a jar with ping-pong ball "eyeballs" and top it up with some kind of murky liquid.
 As they make purchases or pay their bill, ask your customers if they'd like to guess the number of eyeballs inside in order to win a prize or voucher.
-Have them write their guess on a card along with their name and email address to enter (be sure to give them an 'opt-out' option if they'd prefer not to receive promotional emails and the like).
+Have them write their guess on a card along with their name and email address to enter (be sure to give them an 'opt-out' option so that everything stays GDPR-friendly).

 - Play 'trick or treat'.
 Put a handul of ping-pong balls, labelled either 'trick' or 'treat' (you decide the ratio), into a box or bag.
 When it's time for the customer to pay their bill, invite them to draw a ball, rewarding those who draw a 'treat' with something nice (a coupon for a free muffin or coffee, perhaps).
 Whether you decide to 'punish' those who draw a 'trick' ball is entirely up to you!